williamFalcon/test-tube/README.md

 ---
 ### Examples
-The Experiment object is a strict superclass of tensorboardx.SummaryWriter.
+The Experiment object is a subclass of tensorboardx.SummaryWriter.

 **Log and visualize with TensorboardX**